MDDLingo/dsl3s.manual/0601-InstallationKepler.rst

 * [OpenCSV](http://sourceforge.net/projects/opencsv/) - contains functionality to read CSV data into models.

-For convenience, the JAR files for these libraries can be downloaded in a single archive from [here](http://mddlingo.github.io/DSL3S/dsl3s-dependencies.zip).
+For convenience, these libraries can be downloaded in a single archive from [here](http://mddlingo.github.io/DSL3S/dsl3s-dependencies.zip).

-Unpack it to some handy place; In Debian based systems this can be _/usr/share/java_, but it can be somewhere else.
-To run programmes generated with MDD3S these libraries must be in the Java CLASSPATH.
+Unpack the archive to some handy place where the libraries can be easily accessed.
+In Debian based systems this can be something like _/home/user/java_.